hun-nemethpeter/cpp-reflector-mini/Proposal.md

   return 0;
 }

+// driver
+class AssertDriver
+{
+public:
+  constexpr ArrayDriver(const ExpressionDecl& decl) // if astnode is not an expression we got compilation error
+     expessionDecl(decl)
+  {
+    // check decl is boolean expr
+  }
+  const expessionDecl& decl;
+};

 // template with attached driver
 // new keyword astnode, allowed only with $use template<astnode Node> $use(AssertDriver driver)